Essential oils can be used in three different ways:

-Sweet almond is great for preventing stretch marks, and Tamanu is a true nature's gift to protect your breasts while breastfeeding and to help healing surgery scars.
+Sweet almond is great for preventing stretch marks, and Tamanu is a true nature’s gift to protect your breasts while breastfeeding and to help to heal surgery scars.
 Calendula infused oil is delicately soothing for the little ones and very calming.

 Safe application of plant oils is particularly important for cancer patients, as some drugs (chemotherapy) and treatments (radiation) can interact negatively with some of their components.
 Please read carefully our precautions section under each product page and note some important recommendations: